-Both NEPA and CEQA require that the originally proposed Project's air quality impacts be analyzed and disclosed.
-Accordingly, a joint Draft EIS/EIR, which evaluated the potential environmental impacts of seven alternatives (including the originally proposed Project and a no project alternative), was circulated for public review and comment in April 2009.
-A draft iteration of this determination also was included as an appendix to the Final EIS/EIR.
-The Corps is the lead agency for the NEPA analysis documented in the EIS, and California Department of Fish and Game is the lead agency for the CEQA analysis documented in the EIR.
+Both NEPA and CEQA require that the proposed Project's air quality impacts be analyzed and disclosed.
+Accordingly, a joint

+Draft EIS/EIR, which evaluated the potential environmental impacts of seven alternatives (including the proposed Project and a no project alternative), was circulated for public review and comment in April 2009.
+This determination has been prepared as an appendix to the Final EIS/EIR.
+The Corps is the lead agency for the NEPA analysis documented in the EIS, and CDFG is the lead agency for the CEQA analysis documented in the EIR.